envenomator/agon-ez80asm/README.md

 - Starting v1.12, macros can be called from within a macro, with a maximum 'nesting' level of 8 to block expansion recursion.
 - Macro definitions are not allowed inside a macro definition
 - Don't use instruction names (e.g. 'ld' or 'and'), nor other macro names as argument names.
 Starting v1.12 the assembler will throw an error.
+- While accepted by the assembler; avoid defining macros with the same name as a label.
+This can lead to confusion between calling a label and invoking a macro in your code.

 Example macro with arguments: